 State Revolving Fund ("SRF").
 The General Assembly has authorized the issue of revenue bonds for the purpose of funding various State and federally mandated water pollution control and drinking water projects for up to \$3,884.1 million, of which \$2,216.6 million have been issued.
 The revenue bonds are payable solely from the revenues or other receipts, funds or moneys of the SRF.
-The proceeds of the revenue bonds are loaned primarily to Connecticut municipalities and public water systems to finance water pollution control and drinking water improvements, and the loan repayments by the municipalities and public water systems secure the revenue bonds.
-The loan obligations of the municipalities and public water systems are secured by either the full faith and credit of each such entity, or the revenues and other funds of a municipal sewer or public water system.
+The proceeds of the revenue bonds are loaned primarily to Connecticut municipalities and public water systems to finance water pollution control and drinking water systems, and the loan repayments by the municipalities and public water systems are secured by either the full faith and credit of each such entity, or the revenues and other funds of a municipal sewer or public water system.
 As of February 1, 2019, \$883.8 million revenue bonds were outstanding (including refunding bonds).